-Look for the Crab Nebula | EarthSky.org
+The Crab Nebula was an exploding star | EarthSky.org

 The Crab Nebula is so named because, as seen through a telescope with the human eye, it appears vaguely like a crab.
 In reality, it’s a vast, outwardly rushing cloud of gas and debris: the scattered fragments of a supernova, or exploding star.
 Earthly skywatchers saw a “guest” star in the constellation Taurus in July, AD 1054.
 Today, we know this was the supernova.
-The estimated distance to what’s left of this star – the Crab Nebula – is about 6,500 light years.
+The estimated distance to what’s left of this star – the Crab Nebula – is about 6,500 light-years.
 So the progenitor star must have blown up some 7,500 years ago.
-Follow the links below to learn more about the Crab Nebula.

 History of the Crab Nebula.
 On July 4, in the year A.D.
 1054, Chinese astronomers noticed a bright “guest” star near Tianguan, a star we now call Zeta Tauri in the constellation of the Bull.
 Although the historical records are not precise, the bright new star likely outshone Venus, and for a while was the third-brightest object in the sky, after the sun and moon.